 As a beginner or seasoned pro, Shopify is a great way to sell online.
 As experienced users, we have found a variety of shortcuts and tips that might make a little difference to how your store performs.
 We try out new apps every week and test new ways of delivering content and marketing all the time.
 As a result we are ready to share with you anything we have learned to help you move forward.
 Below are a few of the things we have found most useful when starting up a new business on Shopify.

 Search the whole of your Shopify store.
 Press S on your keyboard when you are logged into Shopify and you can search for everything from orders to products, to blogs to help documentation.

 Watch what is happening live on your website in terms of what you visitors are up to.
 Forget tuning into Eastenders every evening.
 You can while away your time by clicking on “Live View”.
 Here you will see a live map of the world showing where your visitors are located.

-Instead of heading to a lawyer for Terms and Conditions and spending hard earned cash that a start up can ill afford to part with, you can generate a standard set of policies using the Shopify Legal Documents.
+Instead of heading to a lawyer for Terms and Conditions and spending hard-earned cash that a start up can ill afford to part with, you can generate a standard set of policies using the Shopify Legal Documents.
 Privacy Policies, returns and other docs are part of your efforts to build trust with your audience.
 If your site doesn’t have them then your customers might look elsewhere.
-You also can’t use Google Shopping and other essential plug ins without theses pages clearly identifiable on your ecommerce website.
+You also can’t use Google Shopping and other essential plug-ins without these pages clearly identifiable on your eCommerce website.